When should a child have his own room? When to move a child to a separate room?

 Depending on the available space in the house or apartment, a child can have a room just for himself or share it with his siblings.
 At a certain age, however, it is important for a toddler to have a room separate from the parents' bedroom.

 • A child's own room provides a space in which the little man develops its independence and self-reliance.
+This is where the toddler learns to make his first decisions, such as what toys to choose to play with.

 • The toddler has the opportunity for peaceful, undisturbed sleep and rest.